XiaocongZheng/RequestManager/README.md

 And in the Viewall page, I use datatable to display all the requests, and use the datatable's plugin could make users easily search the keyword for any column in the table.

 And in the Chart page, I use Chartjs to show the tickets' number of each project.

+Future Improvement: use md5 and salt to encript the password, create more functions such as, users could manage the status of the request(pending,solved,in progress).